-Chris is one of Britain’s most famous mountaineers.
-He started climbing in Britain in 1951 making his mark with important new routes in the Avon Gorge, Snowdonia and the Scottish Highlands.
+Chris started climbing in Britain in 1951 making his mark with important new routes in the Avon Gorge, Snowdonia and the Scottish Highlands.
 He progressed to the Alps with the first ascent of the Central Pillar of Freney and the first British ascent of the North Wall of the Eiger before focusing on the Himalaya.
 He has made many other first ascents including those of Annapurna II, Nuptse and the Ogre.
 In 1970 he led the expedition that made the first ascent of the South Face of Annapurna and in 1975 he was leader of the famous British ascent of the South West face of Everest.
 The years spent climbing have given him direct experience of Britain’s post war mountain activities and fostered a deep understanding and respect for our mountain heritage.
 He has been President of the British Mountaineering Council and The Alpine Club.

 Ex Chairman of MHT and founding Trustee member of MHT, John Innerdale is an architect, mountaineer, landscape painter and bee keeper based in the Lake District.
 A lifetime of walking and climbing in the UK, Alps, Norway, Pyrenees, Himalaya and Patagonia has helped him to understand and interpret mountain architecture.
 He was a member of the Langdale and Penrith Mountain Rescue teams.
 He now lives, climbs and sails in the Lake District as well as undertaking expeditions further afield.
 He is the curator and developer of a number of mountaineering and painting exhibitions for MHT.
 An active member of the Alpine Club, John is also a collector of mountain memorabilia.